jdlubrano/stream_lines/README.md

 ## Background

-Some applications run in production environments without writable file system;
+Some applications run in production environments without a writable file system;
 usually this is a security measure.
 Futhermore, with the proliferation of container-based production environments, containers may not have access to tremendous amounts of memory.
 Thus, it can be impossible to read large files unless you read the file into memory in small doses.
 A common pattern is to use a line-delimited file like [JSON Lines](http://jsonlines.org) or a CSV and to read the file one line at a time in order to iterate over a dataset.
+This gem aims to provide an [Enumerable](https://ruby-doc.org/core-2.7.0/Enumerable.html) interface for iterating over remote, line-delimited datasets.

 ## Installation